triologygmbh/annotation-processors/README.md

 javac -cp . de/triology/blog/annotationprocessor/sample/Hello.java
 ```

-Durring the compilation of the Hello class, you should see an output from the Annotation Prozessor like the following:
+During the compilation of the Hello class, you should see an output from the Annotation Processor like the following:

 ```
 Note: found @Log at de.triology.blog.annotationprocessor.sample.Hello